 Do Natural Remedies Actually Work?

-Most natural remedies used to reduce the appearance of eye floaters are subjective and based on personal experience.
+Most natural remedies for reducing eye floaters, outside of dietary supplements, are subjective and based on personal experience rather than on science.

-Many natural remedies are recommended to boost overall eye health and not eye floaters directly, including:
+Many aim to boost overall eye health rather than eye floaters directly.
+These remedies include:

 - Stress reduction